New program · Pilot opens 2027

 Things people ask first.

-The compute node is liquid-cooled and engineered for under 35 dB at one metre — roughly the sound of a quiet library.
-Heat is rejected via the liquid loop to a small radiator on the unit; we site nodes with airflow in mind, and away from bedrooms wherever practical.
+The residential node is liquid-cooled and engineered for under 35 dB at one metre — roughly the sound of a quiet library.
+Heat is rejected via the liquid loop to a small radiator on the unit; we site nodes with airflow in mind, away from bedrooms wherever practical.

-No. The node runs on a separate metered circuit and we pay for the energy it consumes.
-Your home's energy use is unaffected.
-Because we also install a battery and smart panel at no cost, most hosts use less grid power than before.
+No. Whether at a home or a facility, the compute runs on a separate metered circuit and we pay for the energy it consumes.
+Your own energy use is unaffected.
+For home hosts, we also install a battery and smart panel at no cost, so most use less grid power than before.

-The node shuts down and its workload shifts to other nodes on the network.
-Your battery then powers your home's essential circuits — lights, fridge, internet, key power points — until the grid returns.
+The compute shuts down gracefully and its workload shifts to other nodes and racks on the network.
+At a facility, your own backup (UPS/generator) protects your operations as it always has.
+At a home, the battery powers your essential circuits until the grid returns.